Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Introduction

 \section{Introduction}

-Efficient classical simulation has long served as a useful lens for understanding quantum advantage: identifying restrictions under which quantum dynamics become classically tractable directly informs our understanding of the computational power of quantum devices.
-This perspective remains timely today, as classical simulation has evolved from a foundational probe of quantumness into an essential companion tool for the practical deployment of quantum technology.
-Today, classical simulation is crucial to most aspects of the quantum computing stack, including benchmarking, validation, and verification of near-term hardware~\cite{knill2008randomized,helsen2022matchgate,arute2019quantum}, designing meaningful quantum algorithms~\cite{tang2019quantum,gilyen2018quantum,chia2018quantum,chen2023quantum,Larocca.2022-GroupInvariantQML,Larocca.2022-DiagnosingBarrenPlateaus,Larocca.2023-TheoryOverparametrizationQuantum,Larocca.2024-ReviewBarrenPlateaus}, studying structured quantum many-body dynamics \cite{white1992density,vidal2003efficient,schollwock2005density,schollwock2011density,lieb1961two,baxter1985exactly}, data-loading and state preparation~\cite{kivlichan2018quantum,google2020hartree,fomichev2024initial,ran2020encoding,holmes2020efficient,gonzalez2024efficient,rudolph2024decomposition,berry2025rapid,huggins2025efficient,rupprecht2026sparse}, efficient measurement and read-out~\cite{Huang.2020-PredictingManyProperties,elben2023randomized,zhao2021fermionic,wan2023matchgate,yen2021cartan}, circuit synthesis and quantum compilation~\cite{aaronson2004improved,kissinger2020reducing,gibbs2025deep}, quantum error mitigation~\cite{strikis2021learning,czarnik2021error,arute2020observation,montanaro2021error}, and quantum error correction~\cite{Gottesman.1997-Stabilizer,fowler2012surface,ferris2014tensor,farrelly2021tensor,gidney2021stim}.
-As classical simulation matures from a theoretical complexity guide to a load-bearing tool in actual end-to-end quantum computing workflows, the criteria for its success have fundamentally shifted.
-For practitioners relying on these tools, the most practically relevant boundary is not ``which circuits are simulable in principle'' under asymptotic complexity theory, but rather which structured computations admit simulation with \emph{useful constant factors} and with \emph{faithful access} to expectation values that underlie many near-term routines.
-Consequently, a pressing need has emerged to make classical simulation fast, broadly applicable, and accessible to the masses.
+Efficient classical simulation has long served as a lens for interpreting quantum advantage: identifying restrictions under which quantum dynamics become tractable directly informs our understanding of the computational power of quantum devices.
+Today, this role is no longer only conceptual: classical simulation has become a load-bearing component of the quantum computing stack, including benchmarking, validation, and verification of near-term hardware~\cite{knill2008randomized,helsen2022matchgate,arute2019quantum}, designing meaningful quantum algorithms~\cite{tang2019quantum,gilyen2018quantum,chia2018quantum,chen2023quantum,Larocca.2022-GroupInvariantQML,Larocca.2022-DiagnosingBarrenPlateaus,Larocca.2023-TheoryOverparametrizationQuantum,Larocca.2025-BarrenPlateausVariational}, studying structured quantum many-body dynamics \cite{white1992density,vidal2003efficient,schollwock2005density,schollwock2011density,lieb1961two,baxter1985exactly}, data-loading and state preparation~\cite{kivlichan2018quantum,google2020hartree,fomichev2024initial,ran2020encoding,holmes2020efficient,gonzalez2024efficient,rudolph2024decomposition,berry2025rapid,huggins2025efficient,rupprecht2026sparse}, efficient measurement and read-out~\cite{Huang.2020-PredictingManyProperties,elben2023randomized,zhao2021fermionic,Wan.2023-MatchgateShadowsFermionic,yen2021cartan}, circuit synthesis and quantum compilation~\cite{aaronson2004improved,kissinger2020reducing,gibbs2025deep}, quantum error mitigation~\cite{strikis2021learning,czarnik2021error,arute2020observation,montanaro2021error}, and quantum error correction~\cite{Gottesman.1997-Stabilizer,fowler2012surface,ferris2014tensor,farrelly2021tensor,gidney2021stim}.
+As classical simulation matures from a theoretical complexity guide to a practical tool in actual end-to-end quantum computing workflows, the criteria for its success have fundamentally shifted.
+For practitioners relying on these tools, the most practically relevant boundary is not ``which circuits are simulable in principle'' under asymptotic complexity theory, but rather ``which structured computations admit simulation with \emph{useful constant factors} and with \emph{faithful access} to expectation values that underlie many near-term routines?''
+Consequently, a pressing need has emerged to make classical simulation fast, broadly applicable, and accessible in terms of reusable software.
 In this work, we pursue these three goals for quantum computations strongly constrained by symmetries.